 - Tie the rope into a knot.

-Along with the video tutorial above, here are step-by-step pictures of the shaping process.
-It’s a lot easier than it seems and you don’t need any special tools or equipment.
+Here are step-by-step pictures of the shaping process.
+It’s a lot easier than it seems, and you don’t need any special tools.

 Shape each strip into knots:

-You can tuck the ends underneath the knot or leave them out– that’s totally up to you.
+You can tuck the ends underneath the knot or leave them out—that’s totally up to you.
+The ropes are longer when making soft pretzel knots, but tying the knot is the same.

 Let the shaped knots rest for about 30 minutes before brushing with butter and baking.